-By Amy Pinder, MA, CCC-SLP
+By Amy Pinder, MA, CCC-SLP,

 I consistently find the gleam in my students’ eyes through joyful, regulatory, and play-based activities.
 Play provides a safe opportunity for learning, exploring, and targeting visual-spatial, motor, language, social-emotional, and executive functioning skills.
 I also encourage families to engage in play-based activities based on extensive evidence-based research detailing the benefits of play.
 A study conducted by The PLAY Project in 2014 showed that playful interactions increased caregiver and child relationships, improved social skills in children with autism, and reduced caregiver stress and depression.
 Play-based approaches are also relatively inexpensive, intuitive, and easy to implement compared to many therapeutic options.

 Music is another highly engaging, accessible, and extremely beneficial activity when working with individuals with autism.
 A literature review conducted by the American Music Therapy Association (AMTA) concluded that music is universally appealing and helps promote social, emotional, and cognitive skills across many different disability categories.
-Music is widely accepted as an evidence-based therapy that successfully reduces stress, enhances memory and cognition, improves communication, strengthens sensory-processing, and diminishes maladaptive behaviors.
+Music is widely accepted as an evidence-based therapy that successfully reduces stress, enhances memory and cognition, improves communication, strengthens sensory processing, and diminishes maladaptive behaviors.
 Additionally, there is strong potential for communities with diverse needs and backgrounds to bond through shared musical experiences.

 Incorporating play and music can look very different depending on the age, interests, and aptitudes of each child.
-Play might involve enacting scenes from a favorite video clip, using toys in conventional and unconventional ways, building forts, making up games based on a beloved character, or modifying and simplifying rules of commercially available games.
+Play might involve enacting scenes from a favorite video clip, using toys in conventional and unconventional ways, building forts, making up games based on a beloved character, or modifying and simplifying the rules of commercially available games.
 I often suggest starting with classic toys like hula hoops, jump ropes, and blocks, and demonstrating how they can be used functionally (spinning a hula hoop around the arm or waist) or imaginatively (using a hula hoop as a spaceship).

 Children on the autism spectrum often need to be shown how to initiate ideas in play, so demonstrating ideas is helpful.
 Musical activities might include turning household items into instruments, creating dance sequences to favorite songs, or simply listening to a variety of musical styles during other activities to support mood and regulation.
 For example, meditative music can help with focus and attention while completing academic tasks.
 Upbeat music can lift the spirit and encourage silliness and exploration during play.